 After Druillet joined the Franco-Belgian comic magazine Pilote in 1970, his Lone Sloane saga became increasingly flamboyant.
-Six stories were collected in 1972 in Les six voyages de Lone Sloane, praised by many as his masterpiece.
-In the comics, the title character ends up in a universe that is strange to him, becoming an interstellar explorer with strange powers.
+Six stories were collected in 1972 in Les six voyages de Lone Sloane, widely regarded as his masterpiece.
+In the comics, the titular character ends up in a universe that is strange to him, becoming an interstellar explorer with strange powers.
 He is trapped in a galactic battle between space pirates, giant robots, malevolent gods and other strange entities.
 Druillet makes no distinction between science fiction and fantasy and creates a world in which everything seems possible.

 A unique look at Relativity

-Sloane was again the hero of the graphic novel Délirius (1973), written by Jacques Lob.
+Sloane was again the hero of the graphic novel Delirius (1973), written by Jacques Lob.
 In the novel a religious group asks him to help them steal a large sum of money from the Imperator, the ruler of the hedonistic planet Delirius.
 The book contains a page in which an intriguing and exuberant variant of M.C.
-Eschers Relativity (1953) can be seen.
-Escher’s work had previously been used as cover images for books and there were also psychedelic versions of his prints made by hippies and students in the late 1960s.
-But this is possibly the first time that an artist has used an Escher work as a source of inspiration for a completely unique version.
+Escher’s Relativity (1953) can be seen.
+Escher’s work had previously been used as cover images for books and psychedelic versions of his prints were also made by hippies and students in the late 1960s.
+But this is possibly the first time that an artist used an Escher work as a source of inspiration for a completely unique version.

-Druillets revolutionary designs make him special.
-He dismisses the waffle iron model (four rows of three identical frames) and experiments wildly with the page layout.
-Druillet did not hesitate to use very large images.
-Sometimes a page only consisted of two pictures, yet completely stuffed with details.
-He also used round frames, triangular frames, octagonal frames; anything was possible.
-Occasionally, the reader has to tilt the book sideways, because the draftsman wanted to draw a page in a different direction.
-Lone Sloane and other characters roam around in worlds filled with gigantic buildings and bizarre spaceships, displaying a mixture of Art Nouveau, Mayan and Aztec temples and Gothic cathedrals.
-He uses a lot of symmetry in his work and it is not only the print above that is reminiscent of the worlds of Escher.
+Druillet’s revolutionary designs are what make him unique.
+He dispenses with the waffle iron model (four rows of three identical frames) and experiments wildly with the page layout.
+Druillet did not shy away from using very large images.
+Sometimes a page only consisted of two pictures, yet was still crammed with detail.
+He also used round frames, triangular frames, octagonal frames—anything was possible.
+Occasionally, the reader has to tilt the book sideways, because the draftsman was inclined to draw a page in a different direction.
+Lone Sloane and the characters from his other books roam around in worlds filled with gigantic buildings and bizarre spaceships, displaying a mixture of Art Nouveau, Mayan and Aztec temples and Gothic cathedrals.
+He uses a lot of symmetry in his work and it is not only the aforementioned print that is reminiscent of the worlds of Escher.